 We also point to a key principle of fiscal federalism (a theory allocating responsibilities among the three levels of government), which holds that redistributive tax policies are best enacted at the national level.
 Adding this dimension to the analysis leads to our third finding:

 3. All state and local tax structures are regressive.
 But when the steeply progressive federal income tax system is considered, the overall federal-state-local tax burden is progressive in Washington and every other state, and the differences among thestates represent smaller proportions of households’ tax burdens.

 Further buttressing the importance of fiscal federalism (and mitigating criticisms of Washington’s tax structure) is this.

 With respect the observation made by Matthews that “redistributionist” policies are better handled on the spending side than through taxes, we previously wrote that Washington looks pretty good on that score.
 We cited a Governing magazine article that stated,

 In 2014, the nonprofit Federal Funds Information for States (FFIS) warned that fairness is just one feature of a good tax system.
 Others are adequacy, simplicity, transparency and ease of administration.
 For example, FFIS pointed out that while Washington ranks poorly in tax fairness, it puts more of its revenues toward programs that support low-income families.

 “Sometimes the policies that satisfy one feature run contrary to another, making it important that a system be evaluated in its entirety rather than in a piecemeal fashion,” the group said.
 (Emphasis added.)

-Revenues progressive federal income tax, then, are (in part) distributed to states to provide assistance to lower income households and individuals.
+Revenues generated by the progressive federal income tax, then, are (in part) distributed to states to provide assistance to lower income households and individuals.
 That more of it goes to states with higher concentrations of people living in poverty is a further demonstration that the system is working as theory intends.